-If a student and their instructor cannot achieve agreement on disputed grades and/or attendance, such dispute should be brought forth to the Executive Chef for review.
+If a student and their instructor cannot achieve agreement on disputed grades and/or attendance, such dispute should be brought forth to the Director of Culinary Operations for review.
 It is the responsibility of the student to take such action within the timeframes listed above.
-The Executive Chef will make the final determination in such cases.
+The Director of Culinary Operations will make the final determination in such cases.